I want to travel the world. But, where can my Philippine passport will take me? #ThirdWorldCountryProblem

 - Nepal – 21 Days

-- Taiwan – 30 Days, ONLY if holding a permanent residence certificate or a valid visa from Australia, Canada, Japan, New Zealand, Schengen Countries, United Kingdom or United Sates.
+- Taiwan – 30 Days, ONLY if holding a permanent residence certificate or a valid visa from Australia, Canada, Japan, New Zealand, Schengen Countries, United Kingdom or the United States.
 Expired visa from the country mentioned above is also acceptable as long as it’s not more than 10 years since the expiration of the visa.
 MUST register online.
-(NOTE: Starting September 2017, Philippine passport holder can enter Taiwan visa free.
+(NOTE: Taiwan just announce that starting November 1, 2017, Philippines passport holder can enter Taiwan visa-free for 14 days.
 This is a trial basis only.)
+Updated: October 18, 2017

 - Tajikistan – 45 Days